Peter Gray (Australian judge)

 Peter Ross Awdry Gray AM joined the Bar in Gray's Inn, London, in 1972 he joined the Victorian Bar and then became a judge of the Federal Court of Australia serving from 17 May 1984 until 17 May 2013.

-Peter was the youngest person ever appointed to the Federal Court of Australia and at 29 years its longest ever serving member.
-During his time at the court Peter delivered over 1,700 decisions.
-Justice Gray's main focus has been on labour law. and the law and its impact on Aboriginal Australians.
-After retirement Peter was for a time an adjunct professor at Deakin University and is now an Honorary Professor at Monash University.
+Gray was the youngest person ever appointed to the Federal Court of Australia and at 29 years its longest ever serving member.
+During his time at the court Gray delivered over 1,700 decisions.
+His main focus was on labour law and its impact on Aboriginal Australians.

+After retirement Gray was for a time an adjunct professor at Deakin University and is now an Honorary Professor at Monash University.
+He was appointed a Member of the Order of Australia in the 2014 Australia Day Honours.

 Judiciary

 Gray held the following roles in the Judiciary: